Perseid Meteor Shower Shower 2024

-How to Watch the 2023 Perseid Meteor Shower
+When And Where to See the Perseid Meteor Shower

-The Perseid meteor shower, also known as the Perseids, is considered the most spectacular and most reliable meteor shower of the year with 50 to 100 meteors per hour.
+The Perseid meteor shower, also known as the Perseids, is considered the most spectacular and reliable meteor shower of the year.
+It produces 50 to 100 meteors per hour.

-It is active each year from mid-July to late August and typically peaks around the evening of August 12, through the morning of August 13.
-These bright meteors leave streaks of light and color as they move through Earth’s atmosphere.
+It is active each year from mid-July to late August and typically peaks around the evening of August 12th through the morning of August 13th.

 The warm August nights make the event extra enjoyable, as you can comfortably sit in a lawn chair and watch the whole show.
 The best time to catch a shooting star is after midnight when the moon sets, as this will result in a much darker sky.

-Meteors come from leftover particles from comets and pieces of broken asteroids.
-Every year in August, Earth passes through this stream of debris and particles left by the comet.
+Meteors are leftover particles from comets and pieces of broken asteroids.
+Every August, Earth passes through this stream of debris and particles left by the comet.

 The source of the debris and particles for the Perseids is dust and debris from the Swift-Tuttle comet.
 These particles make their way into Earth’s atmosphere and burn up, producing bright streaks of light across the sky.